Find out the 12 best essential oils you need to for natural cleaning. Plus get easy cleaners you can make like DIY shower spray and DIY glass cleaner.

 You can also clean windows, glass and stainless steel with this DIY Glass Cleaner that leaves surfaces streak free.

-Cinnamon essential oil and Thieves essential oil blend (made with cinnamon, clove, eucalyptus, rosemary, and lemon) are both very effective for everyday and deep cleaning.
+Thieves essential oil blend (made with cinnamon, clove, eucalyptus, rosemary, and lemon) is very effective for everyday and deep cleaning.
 These are the oils you want to use for bathrooms, kitchens, tubs, tile, floors, etc.

 Make a DIY Disinfecting Cleaning Spray with witch hazel or vodka to help clean and disinfect areas in the home.